 Such natural disasters, tragic though they may be, are all too commonplace in “Ring of Fire” countries such as Taiwan.
 I visited the small island nation with a friend in 2010, and was floored by the spectacular topography.
 We spent several days in earthquake-carved Taroko National Park, and I am sharing of my park pictures with you today.

 The national park is named after its star attraction, Taroko Gorge.
-The gorge was formed after ocean sediment settled inland and was compressed into limestone over several hundred millenia.
+The gorge was formed after ocean sediment settled inland and was compressed into limestone over several hundred millennia.
 Another hundred million years of plate tectonics polished the limestone into marble, over which flows the Leewoo Ho River.

 The river, which aided earthquakes in carving the gorge, is seen in the above pic from a footbridge on the Meiyuan-Jhucun Trail, one of several dozen hiking trails.